 Applicants must be:

 Please complete the application in its entirety.
 All applications must be submitted and received on or before midnight March 1 annually.
 The following materials must be submitted online.

 The essay must address the following:

-The essay must be a minimum of 750 words typed, 12-point font, double-spaced with one-inch margins.
+The essay must be a minimum of 750 words typed, in 12-point font, double-spaced with one-inch margins.

 Provide a current transcript that includes a cumulative grade average.

 Letters of Recommendations

-Applicants must provide three Letters of Recommendation.
-Recommendations may be made by teachers, counselors, organization leaders or employers.
+Applicants must provide three Letters of Recommendation on letterhead.
+Recommendations may be made by teachers, counselors, organization leaders, or employers.
 A recommendation must include the name, address, telephone, and email contact information of the writer.
 Applicants must inform the person writing the letter of recommendations that he/she must address the following:

 1) Provide testimony to your aptitude, curiosity, and industriousness